CodeAlamin2024/DSA210_PROJECT/README.md

 The main problem this project seeks to address is: How has Solana performed historically, and what is its potential for future growth in the cryptocurrency market?
 Cryptocurrencies are highly dynamic, and their performance is influenced by a wide range of factors, including market trends, technological advancements, competition, and macroeconomic conditions.
 Understanding Solana’s historical performance and evaluating its future potential is crucial for investors, developers, and stakeholders in the blockchain ecosystem.

-To address this problem, the project will explore the following key questions:
+To address this problem, I will consider the following key questions:

-What are the historical trends in Solana’s price and trading volume?
+- What are the historical trends in Solana’s price and trading volume?
-This includes analyzing price movements, volatility, and trading activity over the past four years.
+  - This includes analyzing price movements, volatility, and trading activity over the past four years.
-What factors have influenced Solana’s performance?
+- What factors have influenced Solana’s performance?
-The project will examine the impact of variables such as Bitcoin prices, Ethereum prices, macroeconomic indicators, and on-chain metrics (e.g., transactions, active wallets) on Solana’s growth.
+  - I will examine the impact of variables such as Bitcoin prices, Ethereum prices, macroeconomic indicators, and on-chain metrics (e.g., transactions, active wallets) on Solana’s growth.
-How does Solana compare to other major cryptocurrencies?
+- How does Solana compare to other major cryptocurrencies?
-A comparative analysis will be conducted to evaluate Solana’s performance relative to competitors like Bitcoin, Ethereum, and other high-performance blockchains.
+  - I will conduct a comparative analysis to evaluate Solana’s performance relative to competitors like Bitcoin, Ethereum, and other high-performance blockchains.
-What is Solana’s potential for future growth?
+- What is Solana’s potential for future growth?
-Based on historical trends and current market conditions, the project will assess Solana’s potential to maintain or improve its position in the cryptocurrency market.
+  - Based on historical trends and current market conditions, the project will assess Solana’s potential to maintain or improve its position in the cryptocurrency market.

-Additionally, the project will conduct hypothesis testing to evaluate the significance of certain factors.
+Additionally, in the project I will conduct hypothesis testing to evaluate the significance of certain factors.
 For example:

 - Does Bitcoin’s price significantly influence Solana’s performance?
 - Is trading volume a strong indicator of Solana’s growth?